fuellbie/who-is-the-mon/prep/README.md

 ## create_attack_sets.py

 This script takes the information from the sqlite database created by the script `init_db.py` to create the attack sets used by the quiz.
-It writes them into the sqlite database into a new table.
+It writes them into the sqlite database into the table "pokemon_attacksets".